cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 ### Functional Abstractions

-#### Map

-The taskvine map abstraction works similar to python map, as it applies a a function to every element in a list.
+The TaskVine **map* abstraction works similar to python map, as it applies a a function to every element in a list.
 This function works by taking in a chunk_size, which is the size of an iterable to send to a worker.
 The worker than maps the given function over the iterable and returns it.
 All the results are then combined from the